I Will Possess Your Heart: Reception

 The song received acclaim from critics.
 James Montgomery of MTV News said of the song, "there are moments on Stairs that stop you dead in your tracks, send shivers up your spine and make you go 'Whoa'... like the first four-and-a-half minutes of 'I Will Possess Your Heart,' a propulsive whirl of stalking bass line, spindly guitars and stabbing piano."
 Will Hermes noted in Rolling Stone that the sense of menace in the song was "playing against type for a guy with one of rock's purest voices—a vibrato-less, bell-clear high tenor whose choirboy quality only throws the darkness here into relief."
 Blenders Jonah Weiner concurred, stating "it's a pleasant surprise to hear Gibbard inhabit such a self-consciously creepy role, rather than play the occasionally errant, essentially good-hearted boyfriend who soft-shoes through so many of his tales."
 In 2011, Tyler Kane of Paste included the song in a list of "the 25 creepiest songs about love".

 "I Will Possess Your Heart" was named the iTunes UK song of the year 2008 and was ranked #36 on the Triple J Hottest 100 of 2008 in Australia.
 The song was nominated for the 2009 Grammy Award for Best Rock Song, but lost to "Girls in Their Summer Clothes" by Bruce Springsteen.

+"I Will Possess Your Heart" was covered by Springfield, Massachusetts-based sludge metal band Chained to the Bottom of the Ocean, on their LP The Vestige, which was released in 2020.